 Dr. Gregg Sonstegard is a mixed animal veterinarian practicing in West Central Minnesota.
 He owns his own practice and enjoys working with both large and small animals.
-He is a member of the International Sled Dog Veterinary Medical Association, and he has been involved with the North Star Sled Dog Club Races, Red River Sled Dog Derby, the Voyageur Classic, the John Beargrease, and the Iditarod.
-He enjoys meeting and working with the town's people, the dogs and mushers, and fellow veterinarians.
+He is a member of the International Sled Dog Veterinary Medical Association, and he has been involved with the North Star Sled Dog Club Races, the Red River Sled Dog Derby, the John Beargrease, and the Iditarod.
+Dr. Sonstegard joins us again on this year’s Voyageurs’ Classic where he enjoys meeting and working with the townspeople, the dogs and mushers, and fellow veterinarians.
 When he has the time, he likes to hunt, snowshoe, and winter camp.